Obscuretone/obscuretone.github.io/public/posts/en/glass_ceiling.md

 3. safeguards and identity controls can determine whether a product ships
 4. access policy can change within weeks

-The state found the switch.
-It also switched it back.
+The state found the switch and then switched it back.

 ## A Moving Boundary